-- 9.3 Cardinal Newman Catholic School recognise that children may engage in risky behaviours that may put them at additional risk of danger.
+- 9.3 The school recognise that children may engage in risky behaviours that may put them at additional risk of danger.
 These can include drug taking, alcohol abuse, truanting and the sharing of consensual or non-consensual nude images or videos.
 Staff will also be trained in these areas in order to be able to further recognise if a child is at risk of harm. - 9.4 All staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 For example, children may feel embarrassed, humiliated, or being threatened.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
 It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.

-10 Safer Recruitment
+10. Safer Recruitment

+10.1 The school is committed to providing children with a safe environment, in which they can learn.
+We take safer recruitment seriously and all staff are subject to the following checks;

+- Identity check;

+- DBS clearance;
-- 10.1 Cardinal Newman Catholic School is committed to providing children with a safe environment, in which they can learn.
-We take safer recruitment seriously and all staff are subject to the following checks; - Identity check; - DBS clearance: - Prohibition from teaching checks (where required); - · Barred List check: - Section 128 checks (as required leadership and management); - · Reference check (two references required); - Professional qualifications check; - Right to work in the UK check; - · Further checks for those who have lived outside the UK; - Disgualification Under the Childcare Act 2006 checks (as required); and - Verification of the candidate's mental and physical fitness may also be sought. - 10.2 A record of all checks completed for members of staff will be recorded on the Single Central Record. - 10.3 All new members of staff will be required to obtain DBS clearance.
-Cardinal Newman Catholic School reserves the right to re-check DBS clearance for any member of staff where information is received that indicates they may pose a risk to children and may request candidates to register on the DBS update service. - 10.4 At least one member of every interview panel will have undertaken Safer Recruitment training which it is recommended is refreshed every 2 years. - 10.5 We take proportionate decisions on whether to check individuals above and beyond what is legally required dependant on individual circumstance. - 10.6 Any visitor to the school who has not been subject to the necessary checks will be supervised at all times and a risk assessment completed. - 10.7 All safer recruitment practices at Cardinal Newman Catholic School comply with Keeping Children Safe in Education (September 2023).
-See Part 3 of Keeping Children Safe in Education

-(September 2023) for further information.
-(See Safer Recruitment policy for further details - Holy Cross Multi Academy Company Policy).
+- Prohibition from teaching checks (where required);

+- Barred List check:

+- Section 128 checks (as required leadership and management);

+- Reference check (two references required);

+- Professional qualifications check;

+- Right to work in the UK check; - Further checks for those who have lived outside the UK; - Disqualification Under the Childcare Act 2006 checks (as required); and - Verification of the candidate's mental and physical fitness may also be sought. - 10.2 A record of all checks completed for members of staff will be recorded on the Single Central Record. - 10.3 All new members of staff will be required to obtain DBS clearance.
+The school reserves the right to re-check DBS clearance for any member of staff where information is received that indicates they may pose a risk to children and may request candidates to register on the DBS update service. - 10.4 At least one member of every interview panel will have undertaken Safer Recruitment training which it is recommended is refreshed every 2 years. - 10.5 We take proportionate decisions on whether to check individuals above and beyond what is legally required dependant on individual circumstance. - 10.6 Any visitor to the school who has not been subject to the necessary checks will be supervised at all times and a risk assessment completed. - 10.7 All safer recruitment practices at the school comply with Keeping Children Safe in Education (September 2024).
+See Part 3 of Keeping Children Safe in Education (September 2024) for further information.
+(Attach Safer Recruitment policy for further details.

-11 Allegations of abuse against staff
+11. Allegations of abuse against staff